 Enjoy your meals mindfully

-Eat and drink slowly, chew foods thoroughly and eat with a relaxed mood.
+Eat and drink slowly, chew foods thoroughly, and eat in a relaxed mood.

 Know your body’s limits and listen to your body's cues.
 Consume foods and drinks in moderation.